AurelioDeRosa/flickr-gallery-demo/README.md

 # Flickr gallery demo

-This repository contains the demo I've developed as a part of a mini-series written for [SitePoint](http://www.sitepoint.com/).
+This repository contains the demo I've developed as a part of a mini-series ([part 1](http://www.sitepoint.com/creating-image-gallery-using-flickr-api-requirements-markup/) and [part 2](http://www.sitepoint.com/creating-image-gallery-flickr-api-style-logic/)) written for
+[SitePoint](http://www.sitepoint.com/).
 The project shows how to use the Flickr API to develop a simple service that allows a user to enter a text and show the gallery of the photos that contain the given text within their title or description.